ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ```

 Now `sort_items` explicitly requires that the item type implements `<` (as per the `Comparable` protocol).
-Alternatively, we could use `TypeVar('U', int, float, str, ...)` to enumerate types that are known to be comparable, but
-a protocol is more extensible.

 Don't use a totally unconstrained type variable if the function or class really needs the type to have some capability.
-Either use a `bound=` or a protocol to encode that requirement.
+Either use a type bound or a protocol to encode that requirement.
 Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was
 given), then using `Any` might be appropriate, or a type variable with no constraints if you need to preserve the type
 identity.